omnibenchmark/omnibus/README.md

 This will overwrite the REPONAMES, KEYWORDS, TEMPLATES, and PTITLES given in the config file, so the same config file can be used unedited.

-It is possible to add multiple projects this way, using the following command:
+It is possible to add multiple projects this way, using the following command structure:

 ```sh